Hosting a teenage party

 Planning and setting ground rules for teenage parties

-The first step in planning a teenage party is talking with your child about what sort of party she wants.
+The first step in planning a teenage party is talking with your child about what sort of party they want.
 Then you can establish some ground rules to help things run smoothly and keep partygoers safe.

 Here are some things to talk about with your child: